Rode launches RodeCaster Pro II — all-in-one audio for content creators

 - Best cheap Chromebook deals in May 2022

 Anyone familiar with the RodeCaster Pro will immediately recognize similarities between the first iteration and the more compact second-generation audio solution.
-There are large, brightly colored buttons and control sliders to make running your podcast, stream, or studio session easier.
+There are large, brightly colored buttons and control sliders to make running your podcast, stream, or studio session easier, but aside from the obvious aesthetic similarities, there are a lot of new features in the RØDECaster Pro II.

 Users will be able to take advantage of the onboard audio editing features to help speed up things in post.
 The RodeCaster Pro II features two USB-C connection options, ethernet and WiFi connectivity, and Bluetooth.
 You will also find a microSD port on the unit, which gives users the option of recording to a microSD card and sparing their computer's hard drive.
 Via the USB-C port, you can connect an external SSD if you wish to record to one.
 Below is a list of the RodeCaster Pro II's key features.